infinitered/ignite/docs/Components-Button.md

 ### `LeftAccessory` and `RightAccessory`

 The `LeftAccessory` and `RightAccessory` props are optional.
 They can be used to render an accessory on the left or right side of the button.
 It can be a React component or a function that returns a React component.
-The accessory component will receive the pressed state of the `Pressable` via the the `pressableState` prop, so you can make a custom accessory component render differently when pressed.
+The accessory component will receive the pressed state of the `Pressable` via the `pressableState` prop, so you can make a custom accessory component render differently when pressed.
 Additionally, you can utilize the default accessory styles via the `style` prop.

 ```tsx
 <Button